Aleadinglight/blog/src/content/posts/s3-deletion-safety.md

 ## The dangerous side of automation

-It's just another Tuesday and the manager hands you a list of old AWS stacks that might be cleaned up.
-After some researches, you decided that nothing is worth keeping, and even if it is, you can just re-create the AWS stack again.
-So you run `cdk destroy` or `terraform destroy` and the command completes successfully.
-Minutes later, you get a message from another team informing that you just deleted an important S3 bucket with thousands of user files, because it was linked to your stack.

-This has happened to experienced engineers.
-It will happen again.
+Some commands, while convenience, are destructive.
+For example, `cdk destroy` is the easiest way to deprecate a stack, but it is also the easiest way to delete an S3 bucket with thousands of user files, because it was linked to your stack.

 ## Manual intervention